 It's crucial to thoroughly research clinics and verify surgeon credentials before making a decision.
 Patients who carefully research and choose reputable providers can benefit from safe and cost-effective laparoscopic tubal ligation in Mexico.

 The best laparoscopic tubal ligation clinics in Mexico hold JCI and General Health Council accreditations, operating in cities like Mexicali and Cancún.
-According to Bookimed’s ranking, the top clinics are Hospital de la Familia, DR. IRERI ASTEINZA Clinic, and Dr. Enrique Pliego Private Practice.
+According to Bookimed’s ranking, the top clinics are Hospital de la Familia, Dr. Enrique Pliego Private Practice, and DR. IRERI ASTEINZA Clinic.
 They stand out for board-certified gynecology specialists, over 20 years of experience, and certification from the Mexican Council of Laparoscopic Surgery.
 When choosing a provider, look for international accreditations, council-certified surgeons, and a proven track record in minimally invasive gynecology with cost-effective care.
 Always consult a qualified gynecologist before making a decision.